eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 One of the main use cases of the EUDI Wallet ecosystem is secure User identification and authentication.
-A User presents data from their PID, which is issued and managed at Level of Assurance (LoA) High, to various online services, both public and private..
+A User presents data from their PID, which is issued and managed at Level of Assurance (LoA) High, to various online services, both public and private.
 This capability is crucial, as it allows Relying Parties to confidently verify the identity of Users they interact with.

 In this use case, a User utilises their Wallet Unit to present specific